Flood Protection Information

 Property owners in Oakland Park have filed claims after major storms and flooding events.
 From David in 1979; Floyd in 1986; and Irene 1999.
 Also when heavy rainfall caused severe flooding; Jeanne in 2003; Francis in 2004; Wilma in 2005; through recent events such as Isaac in 2012 and Irma in 2017.

 The City is helping to keep the cost of flood insurance low by participating in the Community Rating System (CRS).
-The CRS is administered by the National Flood Insurance Program, which offers discounts to all property owners located in Special Flood Hazard Areas (SFHA) in exchange for certain requirements being met by the City.
-Oakland Park is currently earning a 20% discount for residential and non-residential property owners within the SFHA and a 5% discount for all other properties within the City.
+The CRS is administered by the National Flood Insurance Program, which offers discounts to all property owners located in the City in exchange for certain requirements being met by the City.
+Oakland Park is currently earning a 20% discount for residential and non-residential property owners within the City.
 Make sure your insurance premium includes this benefit.
 If you have any questions please contact Planning Division staff at 954-630-4345.

 When Flood Insurance is Required